Cichlids have become very popular – they are beautiful, big, intelligent, and exotic.

 They have become invasive species in multiple regions due to their dominant and aggressive temperament.
 This might be good for them but it is extremely harmful to other fish in the same ecosystem.

 Unfortunately, this behavior also transfers to the tank.
 However, with the correct knowledge and care, you will be able to look after them.

 They are not schooling fish and will not get along with each other, let alone other species.

 When it comes to which level of the tank they inhabit, they don’t have any particular preference.

 They do like to dig in the substrate, move the gravel around and sometimes shred plants.
-Also you won’t find them hiding much, they like to be active and out swimming.
+Also, you won’t find them hiding much, they like to be active and out swimming.

 These fish are loved for their beautiful appearance – their coloration instantly turns your tank into a neon glowing masterpiece.

-Although there is some variation, usually Texas Cichlid have an unusual dotted pattern.
+Although there is some variation, usually Texas Cichlid has an unusual dotted pattern.
 It consists of differently sized spots that usually vary in color from green to light blue.
 The body itself will often be dark or light green.

 They look amazing when the light hits their fins.
 They are very thin and scatter the light so that it looks like they have been lit up.
 The dots on their body will also glow under light.